2dof/esp_control/Examples/README.md

  Example in python was modified in simulation part to show how constant change in time of Setpoint value affect follow-up regulation.

-The simulation (simple model of some thermal process) result is presented below.
-Simulation setting of SP value change (0.16 C/sec) has been set to show how process dynamics (speed PV value change) reacts for follow-up regulation.
-Between 760 sec and 880 sec of simulation we can notice that process dynamics (pv value) is unable to follow (fast) the setpoint.
+The simulation (simple model of some thermal process) result is presented below. during heating (control ON) the SP value change (0.16 C/sec) has been set to show how process dynamics (speed PV value change) reacts for follow-up regulation and between 760 sec and 880 sec of simulation we can notice that process dynamics (pv value) is unable to  "overtake" the setpoint.

 <img src="https://github.com/2dof/esp_control/blob/main/Examples/drawnings/on_off_FOPDT_example2_neg.png" width="700" height="300" />